-Wake Tech’s Simulation and Game Development program provides students with a broad background in the simulation and video game industry.
+Wake Tech’s Simulation and Game Development (SGD) program provides students with a broad background in the simulation and video game industry.
 The curriculum includes practical applications in creative arts visual arts, audio/video technology, modeling, animation, design, programming, and management.

 The program is guided by an advisory board that includes representation from the many simulation and video game companies in the area.
 Students receive practical training in the use of industry-standard software, providing them with the skills necessary to succeed in this highly-competitive field.

 Courses are designed to give students a broad understanding of all facets of video game design – while also allowing them to focus on honing the skills best suited to their abilities and maximize their potential.
-Classes are project oriented, helping students build a portfolio of work to take with them as they enter the job market.
+Classes are project-oriented, helping students build a portfolio of work to take with them as they enter the job market.
 The program’s goal is to ensure that graduates have the knowledge and practical skills to compete and thrive in the simulation and game industry.

-The Simulation and Game Development Department offers two-year Associate in Applied Science degrees, and a variety of certificates in simulation and game development.
+The Simulation and Game Development Department offers a two-year Associate in Applied Science degrees, and a variety of certificates in simulation and game development.
 Both daytime and evening classes are available.
-Most classes are offered in seated or hybrid format to allow students to take advantage of hands-on guidance from faculty with industry experience.
+Most classes are offered in a seated or hybrid format to allow students to take advantage of hands-on guidance from faculty with industry experience.

 Job Opportunities for Graduates